johnhibbert/CSC212-Final-Project/README.md

 3: Drag all the .java files into that project.
 4: Select FinalProject.java.
 5: Select run.
-6: Click the blue buttons to
+6: Click the blue buttons to add appliances.
+7: Click the yellow buttons to remove appliances.